abbbi/virtnbdbackup/README.md

 The original image will be left untouched as nbdkits copy on write filter is used to replay the changes.

-You also create an overlay image via `qemu-img` and boot from it right away:
+Further you can create an overlay image via `qemu-img` and boot from it right away (or boot directly from the /dev/nbd0 device).

 ```
 qemu-img create -b /dev/nbd0 -f qcow2 bootme.qcow2